 With three days in Maui, you can do the best tours to the nicest places, as well as relax on the beach.
 If you are looking for an active vacation and want to see as much as possible, you should definitely do the Road to Hana as well as make a trip upcountry to Haleakala National Park.
 It is well worth the visit to see the view from above!

 Here is how your itinerary for 3 days in Maui could look like:

-- Day 2: Beach and snorkeling in Kapalua and visit Lahaina and/or snorkeling tour.
-In the evening, luau dinner
+- Day 2: Beach and snorkeling in Kapalua and visit Lahaina and/or whale watching or snorkeling tour.
+In the evening, luau dinner.

 TIP: If you are in Maui for 4 days, I recommend adding a pool or beach relaxation day to the 3-day itinerary.
 After all of the activity, you will need a day to relax and just enjoy the sun and the sand.
 You could also take a surf lesson.